osdio/noder-react-native/README.md

 git clone https://github.com/soliury/noder-react-native.git
 npm install
 ```

-Before you start run app, you should create a clone of  the `/src/testKey_example.js`, and rename to `/src/testKey.js` to put your secret key.
-You can go to http://cnodejs.org/setting to get your secret key.

 Click the run button in Xcode, if something went wrong, you need to rebuild all packages that be used in this project with Xcode (Just select the package and press **command+B** to run compile).